TurboAnt X7 Review: Overview

 Tubeless tires have all the benefits of pneumatic tires, but have stronger sidewalls and are more flat resistant.
 You don’t have to worry about pinch flats (where the inner tube becomes pinched internally and punctures).
-We also have a higher success rate repairing tubeless tires with tire slime with tire slime.
+We also have a higher success rate repairing tubeless tires with tire slime.

 Learn more: preventing and repairing flats with slime.

-The X7 has good build quality and the stem and folding mechanism in particular are quite solid.
+The X7 has good build quality, and the stem and folding mechanism are quite solid.
 Some of the little touches like the handlebars and other plastic pieces are just average.
-The scooter is fairly quiet and all mechanical parts are smooth.
+The scooter is quiet, and all mechanical parts are smooth.

 The X7 has a sturdy folding mechanism, redundant brakes, and acceptable performance.

 It is currently one of the cheapest electric scooters with a removable battery and a direct competitor to the Levy scooter (typically $100 more).